microsoft/tensorflow-directml-plugin/test/README.md

 # Testing TensorFlow-DirectML-Plugin

 This directory contains tests for validating the DirectML plugin.
 Testing is done with a combination of python scripts and native test executables.
-The python tests should be run in a python environment with the tensorflow-directml-plugin package installed.
+The python tests should be run in a python environment with the `tensorflow-directml-plugin` and `tensorflow >= 2.7.0` packages installed.
 All testing is driven by the following two files:

 - [test.py](run_tests.py) : main script that will execute all test content (python and native tests) and summarize the results.
 Uses tests.json to drive testing.
 - [tests.json](tests.json) : describes the test content and how it should be executed.